Skip to main content

 More Information:

-More info here!
+More info about UWEC Pre-Physician Assistant here!

 Pre Physical Therapy

 Physical therapy is an allied health profession that focuses on the prevention and rehabilitation of various musculoskeletal injuries or problems.
-The ultimate goal of physical therapists is to facilitate the return of patients to pre-injury levels of functioning.
+The goal of physical therapists is to facilitate the return of patients to pre-injury levels of functioning.
 Physical therapists are an integral part of any comprehensive health care team.
 They frequently work with other health care providers, such as physicians, occupational therapists, athletic trainers, nurses, dentists, psychologists, social workers, podiatrists, and speech pathologists and audiologists.
 Pre-physical therapy is a program of study, not an academic major.
 No specific academic major is required for pre-physical therapy.
-The majority of students will choose one of the following majors to complete their pre-physical therapy requirements:
+Most students choose one of the following majors to complete their pre-physical therapy requirements:

 • Biology standard major